nianqiu-liu/KKS_VR/README.md

 These tools are collections of Koikatsu-specific action commands and simulated mouse/keyboard inputs.
-The hand tool is for H scenes, and the school tool is for all other scenes, but otherwise these two are similar to each other.
+The hand tool is for H scenes, and the school tool is for all other scenes.
+Other than that, these two are similar to each other.
 The button mappings are configurable for each of them separately.
 The default for the school tool is: